 It can therefore be assumed that the code quality suffers or is tested too little.
 I don’t want to explain why this is the case at this point.
 But it does explain why I quickly click on the update button for well-known plugins such as YoastSEO and not for others.

-"Basically, you can recognize problem cases by the fact that something has already gone wrong," wrote WordPress developer Marc Nilius in an email interview.
-According to his own information, he currently maintains around 200 WordPress instances and knows his 'Pappenheimer' only too well.
+“Basically, you can recognise problems because something has already gone wrong,” wrote WordPress developer Marc Nilius in an email interview.
+According to his own information, he currently maintains around 200 WordPress instances and knows his “cardboard hearts” only too well.

 Now Yoast certainly has a large team behind its own free YoastSEO plugin, which is active on over five million WordPress sites.
-For the company's flagship site, it does everything it can to make sure nothing goes wrong.
+For the company’s flagship site, it does everything it can to ensure that nothing goes wrong.
 This involves a lot of effort.
 An effort that a developer alone may not be able or willing to make.
 So what to do?

 1. do not use old plugins

-"Democratizing Publishing" is a great motto for WordPress.
+“Democratising Publishing” is a great motto for WordPress.
 The fact that anyone can quickly and easily set up a WordPress website is a brilliant thing, but it automatically leads to these people wanting to expand the site at some point.
 And they do so with plugins.
-As they usually can't program themselves, they search the eternal WorldWideWeb for a remedy.
+As they usually can’t programme themselves, they search the eternal WorldWideWeb for a remedy.
 And there are plenty of them.

 There are currently almost 55,000 extensions in the WordPress plugin directory alone.
 Whatever works is used.
 Without paying attention to whether the plugin is being further developed or whether it is compatible with the current WordPress version.
 This is not always correct and ultimately often leads to a healthy distrust of updates.
 This is because such plugins often tend to stop working at some point.
 Even if this can take a few years.